University Pain and Spine Center

 Several minimally invasive treatments for varicose veins use different techniques to achieve the same results: They make the vein walls collapse and turn into scar tissue.
 Your body gradually reabsorbs the scar tissue, making the veins disappear.
 Additionally, your body naturally restores normal circulation by rerouting the blood to healthy veins.

-At the University Pain Medicine Center, the different treatments used to eliminate varicose veins and treat chronic venous insufficiency include:
+At the University Pain and Spine Center, the different treatments used to eliminate varicose veins and treat chronic venous insufficiency include:

 Your provider administers a local anesthetic and uses ultrasound imaging to thread a laser fiber through your veins until it reaches the varicosity.
 After the fiber is in place, your provider turns on the laser and slowly withdraws the fiber catheter, allowing heat from the laser to close the vein.